 Equivalent combinations of education and experience may be considered.

 - Knowledge of key sources of data for economic modelling and analysis related to the residential construction industry

-- Asset: Knowledge of association/not-for-profit management and governance best practices
+- Asset: Knowledge of research contracting and project management best practices

 Skills and Abilities: